mozilla-services/heka-docs/source/index.rst

 Getting Started
 ===============

 Heka is under development and is not ready for production use.
 Heka's main component is `hekad`, a message processing and routing daemon that serves as both the agent and the aggregator, depending on configuration.

-A good place to get started is to read the architecture documentation, which provides an overview of the Heka design as well as details on configuring and writing plugins for the `hekad` daemon.
+.. _support:

 Support / Help
 ==============